codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ### Pull Request Status

 Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the [quality settings](../../repositories-configure/adjusting-quality-settings.md) of your project.

-To see the coverage status, ensure that you enable the option **Coverage** in the quality settings.
+To get the coverage status you must [set up coverage on your repository](../../coverage-reporter/index.md) and enable the coverage rule on the quality settings.

 !!! important
     **If you want to block merging merge requests** that aren't up to standards you must also [configure GitLab to only allow merge requests to be merged if the pipeline succeeds](https://docs.gitlab.com/ee/user/project/merge_requests/merge_when_pipeline_succeeds.html#only-allow-merge-requests-to-be-merged-if-the-pipeline-succeeds){: target="_blank"}.